My picks for the best baby carrier for breastfeeding. I considered 13 popular baby carriers across every style, and

-At the very least, you need a nursing tank top or nursing top to make this happen without exposing yourself to the world.
+At the very least, you need a nursing bra, a nursing tank top or nursing top to make this happen without exposing yourself to the world.
 I used to layer – a nursing tank plus a long flowy top on top which would give my little one a bit of privacy, over top of comfy postpartum leggings.
 But just a nursing top with a peek-a-boob will do the trick.

 Even the best baby carrier isn’t going to work if you have to expose yourself on the regular.

 Final Thoughts on Finding the Best Baby Carrier for Nursing

 Whether you’re heading out grocery shopping or to meet a friend for coffee, or hanging around the house and want the hands free convenience of breastfeeding in a baby carrier, figuring out how to nurse while baby wearing is a game changer!